UNI Global Union: Right to Disconnect Campaign

 UNI Global Union has launched a global campaign to help workers reclaim their right to disconnect from their jobs.
 This campaign, supported by detailed guidelines for negotiating disconnection terms, aims to combat the anxiety, depression, and burnout associated with constant connectivity.
 Agreements have already been secured with major companies like Telefonica and Orange.

-Peace Initiatives

-UNI Global Union continues its commitment to building peace, as demonstrated in its engagement with the peace movement in Nagasaki.
-This initiative highlights the union's dedication to social justice and its belief that there can be no peace without justice.
-The campaign includes working with organizations like ICAN and IPB to promote nuclear disarmament and peaceful resolutions to conflicts.

 IKEA Group Dispute

 In July 2023, the Dutch National Contact Point published the final statement on the dispute between UNI Global Union and IKEA Group.
 The dispute centered on workers' freedom of association in IKEA’s operations in Ireland, Portugal, and the USA.
 The process facilitated by the NCP led to agreements in Portugal but not yet in the USA or Ireland.
 The final statement included recommendations for improving labor relations and ensuring the right to organize.